Gatorz Marauder Sunglasses Review

 Outdoor Empire Score: 4

-Gatorz marauder sunglasses from front
+Gatorz Marauder sunglasses from front

 Gatorz Marauders take a little manipulation in the beginning to get the right fit, but from then on they do their job.
 They even stay securely on my hat when I take them off indoors.